 One great side effect of the flooding is that the campground now has a vastly improved toilet system.
 Gone are the porta-potties that used to inefficiently serve the campground when it was maxed out at 300 or more campers.
 In their place are clean composting toilets built up the bank away from the river to avoid damage from any future flooding.
 The things even have motion-sensor solar lighting at night!

-There is a pure spring at the campground for drinking water but the steep, hot 10+ mile hike and 2,200 foot descent made us reluctant to get up and walk to it from our campsite.
+There is a pure spring outside the campground for drinking water but the steep, long, hot hike and 2,200 foot (670 meter) descent made us reluctant to get up and walk to it from our campsite.
 Luckily, we’d packed in our SteriPEN and that’s all we needed to make perfectly pure drinking water in 60 second straight from the river using safe, tasteless ultra-violet rays.

 Hiking beyond Havasu Falls